 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These delightful vegan muffins are simple to prepare, delicious, and so wonderful during the summer months when zucchini is in season.
 The oatmeal crumble topping is definitely optional, but worth the extra few seconds it takes to prepare; the topping adds a lovely flair to the muffins and takes them from everyday home baking to something a little more special.

 Feel free to add nuts and dried fruits of your choice to the batter to dress your muffins up a bit.
-I've found pine nuts, walnuts, almonds, and dried cherries to be lovely extra touches to these moist, summery muffins.

 - For the Oatmeal Crumble Topping:

 - 1/2 cup all-purpose flour

 - 1/4 teaspoon ground cinnamon